Ferndown Evangelical Church starts meeting.

 The church partnered with Christians Against Poverty to set up the East Dorset incl Ringwood CAP Centre.

 Mike retired from his role as Pastor.
 After a time of seeking God’s will, Giles Woodcraft came to preach and in October the church voted unanimously to ask him to work full time for the church, which he began doing in April 2016.

 Meeting in a community centre didn’t feel ideal due to the amount of work needed to set up and pack up each week.
 We began to pray, asking the Lord to show us whether we should make plans regarding the building in Corbin Avenue, but felt strongly that at that time the Lord wanted us to concentrate on building up the body of believers.

 The Heatherlands Centre began plans for redevelopment, meaning we could not meet there for a while.
 We made the building in Corbin Avenue more usable with new chairs, lighter decoration and a general clear out to make the main worship area feel more spacious.
 It became evident we were unlikely to return to the Heatherlands as the church recognised the Lord had moved us out as well as there being practical difficulties in a return to the now re-branded “The Centre, Ferndown”.

 Aware of the limitations of future growth at Corbin Avenue and some of the facilitates needing improvement we decided to employ an architect and make some plans.
 The Lord led us to an architect quickly and without launching a building fund we had received funds to cover architect costs and planning permission fees.

-The CAP debt centre has seen 17 people become free of financial debt and 9 people have come to acknowledge Jesus as their Saviour.
+In 2023 we extended and refurbished our building at Corbin Avenue.
+We have a CAP debt centre operating and that sees people become debt free and a number people have also come to acknowledge Jesus as their Saviour.

 “…he who began a good work in you will carry it on to completion until the day of Christ Jesus.”